 As a family, we travelled through Vietnam for six weeks.
-Within this time we lived in up in Hoi an, rolled in mud in the dark caves of Phong Nha and took a bus from Hanoi where we enjoyed staying in a Thai stilt house in the village of Mai Chau which is 150km west of the city of Hanoi.
+Within this time we stayed in Hoi an, rolled in mud in the dark caves of Phong Nha and took a bus from Hanoi where we enjoyed staying in a Thai stilt house in the village of Mai Chau which is 150km west of the city of Hanoi.

 This post may contain affiliate links.
 They cost you nothing but we make a small commission.

 We stayed at The Linh Soi homestay in Mai Chau and it was wonderful, I couldn’t fault it.
 It is situated far enough out of the village to be quite, but still within walking distance to everything such as the Mai Chau market and beautiful rooftop bars where you can sit and watch the sunset over the rice fields.